Alcohol Interlock Scheme

 To be eligible to have the alcohol interlock condition (‘I’ condition) removed from their licence, these drivers will be required to:

-- satisfactorily demonstrate the separation of their drinking and driving
+- satisfactorily demonstrate the separation of their drinking and driving; and

 - comply with any requirement to participate in Alcohol Assessment and Treatment

-The scheme will be administered by the Department of Transport with support from the Road Safety Commission, WA Police, Mental Health Commission and the Department of the Attorney General.
+The scheme will be administered by the Department of Transport with support from the Road Safety Commission, WA Police, Mental Health Commission and the Department of Justice.

 The Mental Health Commission is the agency responsible for the Alcohol Assessment and Treatment component of the scheme.